 Did the booker unsubscribe from our emails?

-To comply with UK and US data protection laws, unsubscribe links are at the bottom of all the emails we send out.
-So your booker could have clicked on that.
-Please contact us and we can confirm this is true, and by their request we can re-subscribe them to our emails.
+To comply with UK and US data protection laws, unsubscribe links are included at the bottom of all the emails sent by YouCanBook.me.
+Your client may have clicked on this unsubscribe link and is no longer receiving emails.
+Contact YouCanBook.me support with your clients email to confirm, and to re-subscribe their email by their request.

 Are booker's emails bouncing back, blocked by spam filters, or some other block their end?

 Contact YouCanBook.me support team, and we can check and filter for any email address of a booker on our transactional email platform within 30 days of being sent.
 So if your booker says they haven't received an email or reminder, reach out to us with their email address and we can tell you what has happened with it.
 Most common reasons are: